 Instructions

 Use a sharp knife to remove the outer portion of the cabbage core carefully.
-Bring a large water to a boil over high heat.
+Bring a large pot of water to a boil over high heat.

 1 large green cabbage